Written by

 How to Spot Night Differential on Your Payslip

-Even if you’re receiving night differential, it’s important to ensure it’s properly recorded and easy to verify.
+Even if you’re receiving a night differential, it’s important to ensure it’s properly recorded and easy to verify.
 Look for labels like:

 • “ND”